ryokbys/nap/doc/index.rst

 Acknowledgements
 ================

-This program is supported in part by `"Materials research by Information Integration" Initiative (MI2I) <http://www.nims.go.jp/MII-I/>`_ project of the Support Program for Starting Up Innovation Hub from Japan Science and Technology Agency (JST).
+This program was supported in part by `"Materials research by Information Integration" Initiative (MI2I) <http://www.nims.go.jp/MII-I/>`_ project of the Support Program for Starting Up Innovation Hub from Japan Science and Technology Agency (JST).

 ----------